SC Delhi: Stadium

 Ambedkar Stadium in New Delhi, probable home of Sporting Delhi.

-The club played their home matches as Hyderabad FC at the G.M.C Balayogi Athletic Stadium, located in the Hyderabad suburb of Gachibowli.
+The club played their home matches as Hyderabad FC at the G. M. C. Balayogi Athletic Stadium, located in the Hyderabad suburb of Gachibowli.
 As the club rebranded as Sporting Club Delhi, it changed its base to New Delhi.
-It is exploring the option of sharing Jawaharlal Nehru Stadium with Punjab FC for the 2025–26 season along with making Ambedkar Stadium as their home ground in the long run.
+It has explored the option of sharing Jawaharlal Nehru Stadium with Punjab FC for the 2025–26 season, along with making Ambedkar Stadium as their home ground in the long run.

 Supporters

-In a very short period of time the club, as Hyderabad FC, managed to get local support from the city fans.
-In their first home match against Kerala Blasters, more than 14,000 people came to support the club which they won by 2-1.
+In a very short period, as Hyderabad FC managed to get local support.
+In their first home match against Kerala Blasters, more than 14,000 people came to support the club, which they won by 2-1.
 Deccan Legion was active fan group of Hyderabad FC.
-However, as time passed by the local support reduced, even after the club performed and crowned as the Indian Super League cup winners in 2021–22 season.
-The crowd support deciled so much that the average attendance fell short to mere 7,195 in the 2023–24 season.
+However, as time passed by the local support reduced, even after the club was crowned as the Indian Super League cup winners in 2021–22 season.
+The average attendance fell to 7,195 in the 2023–24 season.

 Ownership

 The founding owners of Hyderabad FC were Vijay Madduri and Varun Tripuraneni.
 Madduri, then the chief executive officer of the Hyderabad-based company Incessant Technologies, said that he was looking forward to his "significant role in developing football in the state, reviving its past glory".
 Tripuraneni is the former CEO of the Kerala Blasters, another Indian Super League side.
 In August 2019, it was announced that Hyderabad would replace a financially struggled Pune City for the 2019–20 season, with Tripuraneni and Madduri buying the ownership rights of the disbanded club.
 During the club's announcement, Tripuraneni said "It is a proud moment for me, to be co-owner of Hyderabad FC.
 Hyderabad is a city with great football culture.
 I look forward to working with key stakeholders and building a strong foundation for the club, which will eventually contribute to society and do the city proud.
 Our immediate task is to prepare for the new season".

-In October 2019, the club announced prominent Telugu actor Rana Daggubati as a new stakeholder in the club, became a co-owner along with Madduri and Tripuraneni.
-After acquiring ownership, Daggubati stated "Hyderabad has a great legacy with the sport.
-This team, therefore, is a chance to rekindle that legacy."
+In October 2019, the club announced prominent Telugu actor Rana Daggubati as a new stakeholder, becaming co-owner along with Madduri and Tripuraneni.
 On 2 September 2024, Jindal Football Pvt.
-Ltd. under the ambit of the Delhi based BC Jindal Group, announced the acquisition of the sporting license of the club.
-This acquisition marks the BC Jindal Group’s first venture into the Indian sports ecosystem.
-In October 2025, the club announced shifting its base from Hyderabad to New Delhi.
-The club is also rebranded as Sporting Club Delhi.
+Ltd. under the ambit of the Delhi-based B.C.
+Jindal Group, announced the acquisition of the sporting license.
+This marks the BC Jindal Group's first venture into the Indian sports ecosystem.
+In October 2025, the club announced shifting its base and rebranding as Sporting Club Delhi.